MicrosoftDocs/entra-docs/docs/id-governance/identity-governance-overview.md

 ![Identity lifecycle](./media/identity-governance-overview/identity-lifecycle.png)

 For many organizations, identity lifecycle for employees and other workers is tied to the representation of that person in an HCM (human capital management) or HR system.
-Organizations need to automate the process of creating an identity for a new employee based on a signal from that system so that the employee can be productive on day 1, and gracefully remove those identities and access when the employee leaves the organization.
+Organizations need to automate the process of creating an identity for a new employee that is based on a signal from that system so that the employee can be productive on day 1.
+And organizations need to ensure those identities and access are removed when the employee leaves the organization.

 In Microsoft Entra ID Governance, you can automate the identity lifecycle for these individuals using